Sean Keating

 Making Sausage

 I thrive in environments where constraints are the primary creative lever.
 My expertise lies in architecting systems that bridge legacy technical debt with modern user expectations.
-From leading zero-new-backend overhauls for institutional financial tools to scaling modular, white-label platforms for global brokerages, I focus on building the internal and partner-facing frameworks that allow products to function at scale.
+From leading zero-new-backend overhauls for institutional financial tools to scaling modular, white-label platforms for global brokerages, I focus on building the internal and partner-facing frameworks that allow products to function at scale and customer facing tools that help people get sh*t done; whether ordering dinner for the family or finding a new investment to properly diversify their portfolio.

 The Future of the Craft